playcanvas/developer.playcanvas.com/content/en/tutorials/light-cookies.md

 Find out more by forking the [full project][1].

 In theatre it is common to create visual effects on stage by using shape masks to cast shadows across the scene.
 These masks are called "cucoloris" or "cookies".
 Creating a light cookie in WebGL using PlayCanvas is achieved using a texture or a cubemap that is applied to the Light Component.
-Light Cookies are applicable to spot lights and point lights.
+Light Cookies are applicable to spot lights and omni lights.

 ![Grid Cookie][2]
 **A simple grid cookie gives the impression of a window**